-The following notices and typographical conventions are used in this documentation:
+The following notices and typographic conventions are used in this document:

-- /etc/passwd: directory names and file names - PLACEHOLDER: replace PLACEHOLDER with the actual value - PATH: the environment variable PATH - ls, --help: commands, options, and parameters - user: users or groups - package name : name of a package - Alt , Alt F1 : a key to press or a key combination; keys are shown in uppercase as on a keyboard - File, File > Save As: menu items, buttons - Dancing Penguins (Chapter Penguins, Another Manual): This is a reference to a chapter in another manual.
+- /etc/passwd: Directory names and file names - PLACEHOLDER: Replace PLACEHOLDER with the actual value - PATH: An environment variable - ls, --help: Commands, options, and parameters - user: The name of a user or group

-• Commands that must be run with root privileges.
-Often you can also prefix these commands with the sudo command to run them as non-privileged user.
+- package name: The name of a software package - Alt , Alt F1 : A key to press or a key combination.
+Keys are shown in uppercase as on a keyboard. - File, File > Save As: menu items, buttons - Chapter 1, "Example chapter": A cross-reference to another chapter in this guide. - Commands that must be run with root privileges.
+You can also prefix these commands with the sudo command to run them as a non-privileged user: